 Libraries can remain at room temperature on a library card for up to 3 days after a run is complete.

-The complete protocol on NeoPrep results in 10 µl of 10 nM library after the library droplet is collected from the library card, diluted in RSB, and then separated from the oil using the library separation tubes.
+The complete NeoPrep protocol results in 10 µl 10 nM library after the library droplet is collected from the library card, diluted in RSB, and separated from the oil.

 To perform a run on the NeoPrep System, a single-use NeoPrep System library prep kit is required.
 Each kit contains the following for a single run:

 For specific library prep kit contents and storage conditions, see the appropriate library prep reference guide.